nhejazi/hejazi/README.md

 This package is made public for my own convenience, with no guarantees.

-This package is considered to be __perpetually under development__.
+This package should be considered as being __perpetually under development__.

 ---